 This evergreen succulent is really easy to grow as long as you are following some basic rules.

-It’s important to never let water sit in the soil since it will cause the plant to rot.
+It’s important never to let water sit in the soil since it will cause the plant to rot.

 Make sure the soil remains well-drained to prevent root rot.